Lee Eun-sung: Personal life

-Lee married rocker Seo Taiji on June 26, 2013, at Seo's newly built home in an affluent part of Pyeongchang-dong in northern Seoul, with only family members present.
+Lee married rocker Seo Taiji, who is sixteen years her senior, on June 26, 2013, at Seo's newly built home in an affluent part of Pyeongchang-dong in northern Seoul, with only family members present.
 They met when Lee appeared in the music video "Bermuda Triangle" for Seo's eighth album in 2008, and the couple began dating in 2009.
 Their first child, a daughter, was born on August 27, 2014.